aimee-mcneil-melville/ToDo-Full-Stack/README.md

 **Show the form**

 1. Look at the `GET /locations/4/edit` route in `routes/locations.js`.
 This route supplies the current data to the form, ready for the user to edit it.
-2. Make a `getLocationById(id)` function in `db/index.js`
+2. Make a `getLocationById()` function, with an `id` parameter.
-3. Be sure the form is being populated correctly
+3. Be sure the form is being populated correctly.

 **Submit the form**

-4. Submitting the "Edit Location" form will send an HTTP POST request which will hit your `POST /locations/edit` route, in `routes/locations.js`
+4. Submitting the "Edit Location" form will send an HTTP POST request which will hit your `POST /locations/edit` route, in `routes/locations.js`.
-5. Make an `updateLocation(updatedLocation)` function
+5. Make an `updateLocation()` function with an `updatedLocation` parameter.
     * UPDATE the `locations` table with the updated location details
 6. Be sure `res.redirect('/locations')` is inside your `.then` function.
 This will take the user back to the main locations page instead of leaving them on the page with the edit form.